TheTypoMaster/asuswrt/release/src/router/GeoIP-1.6.2/README.md

 `geoipupdate` is removed from the GeoIP C library.

-Please use the seperate tool [geoipupdate](https://github.com/maxmind/geoipupdate) to download your subscriptions or our free databases.
+Please use the separate tool [geoipupdate](https://github.com/maxmind/geoipupdate) to download your subscriptions or our free databases.

 ### 1.5.0 ###